Uw 3D print specialist

 Recycling

 Recycling these 2 plastics doesn’t need to be complicated.
 We already recycle all the waste we create by shipping it to a recycling company in Germany called Recycling Fabrik.
-They are a startup that accepts 3D printing waste from both private individuals and other companies.
+They’re a startup that accepts 3D printing waste from both private individuals and other companies.
 If your company frequently makes use of 3D printing in your products or prototypes, and you also have a lot of 3D prints to get rid of, you can send your waste to them too.
-They’re aware of the fact that you might want your prototypes to stay private, and offer ‘data protection-compliant recycling’, and they also provide you with a shipping label so that your recycling is free of cost!
+They’re aware of the fact that you might want your prototypes to stay private, and offer ‘data protection-compliant recycling’.
+They also provide you with a shipping label so that your recycling is free of cost!
 If you meet the minimum weight requirement of 2kg, don’t hesitate to send it directly to Recycling Fabrik, or contact them for more info!
 They will sort it, shred it, wash it, and heat it to form new strands of filament.

 Another option for recycling is to search for a drop-off point on the Prusa World Map, which has the location of many small-scale recycling projects around the world.
 You can use it to find the one that is closest to you, as well as which materials they accept, and their contact details.